Dental Hygiene Program Learning Outcomes

 - Qualify for all national and regional examinations required to obtain licensure as a Registered Dental Hygienist (RDH) in the State of Washington.

-- Collection and analysis of data to identify patient needs and oral health problems;
+- Collect and analyze data to identify patient needs and oral health problems.

 - Measure the extent goals identified in the treatment plan were achieved.

 - Use evidence–based practice and a patient–centered care philosophy in all aspects of dental hygiene practice.

 - Demonstrate appropriate life support measures for medical emergencies that may be encountered in dental hygiene practice.

 - Evaluate current scientific literature for evidence–based clinical applications.

 - Use problem solving strategies related to comprehensive patient care and management of patients.